Premedical and Predental Post-Baccalaureate Program

 QUALIFICATIONS/APPLICATION: To apply, a student must have received a baccalaureate degree from an accredited college or university.
 Students will be classified as Pre-professional, 2nd degree.
+You need to set up a Spartan Link account to access your on-line application at UNCG: Admissions Spartanlink.
+NOTE: Choose a first major of Biology, Chemistry, or Biochemistry, with the pre-professional program of your choice (pre-med, pre-dent, etc.) as your SECOND major.
 The application process for all postbac students is the same, whether they are career changers or academic enhancers, and simply requires completing an application form through the Admissions office, and sending your official college transcript(s) showing your degree conferred.
 (No personal statement or letters of recommendation are needed.)

 UNCG enrolls postbac students as 2nd undergraduate degree seeking students.
 When completing the application, please choose as your PRIMARY major a science field other than your first degree (students usually choose Biology, Chemistry, or Biochemistry), then select the pre-professional field of choice as your SECONDARY major.
 This will allow students to be correctly identified and routed to an appropriate Health Career Advisor.